Online Copyright Infringement Liability Limitation Act: Criticism

-The past decade of experience with the safe harbor provisions has shown them to be reasonably effective.
+By 2008, experience with the safe harbor provisions showed them to be reasonably effective.
 Copyright holders have the incentive to monitor Internet sites for offending material, and to send ISPs notifications where appropriate, of material that should be taken down.
 ISPs have incentive to cooperate with copyright holders and terminate the accounts of repeat infringers on pain of forfeiting the safe harbor created by OCILLA.
 At the same time, copyright holders are deterred from improperly sending out notices by provisions that make them liable for resulting damages, and also by bad publicity.

 That is not to say that OCILLA functions perfectly in practice.
 There are three main areas of criticism that pertain to the OCILLA provision of the DMCA: improper removal of content, ineffective counter-notice procedure, and the rise of Web2.0 and new technologies that call into question the equity and effectiveness of the safe harbor provision.
 In 2020 the United States Copyright Office published a study examining the impact of Section 512 of the DMCA.
 The study found that the safe harbor provision is unbalanced and not in line with what the original lawmakers intended with the passing of the DMCA in 1998.